 Key Stage 5

-Core modules focus on algebra, graphs and functions, offering students an excellent challenge in developing their knowledge and skills further.
-Statistics modules cover various methods of data analysis and representation and probability.
-Mechanics modules examine how to model particles in given situations and is closely linked with Physics.
+Pure modules focus on algebra, graphs, functions and calculus offering students an excellent challenge in developing their knowledge and skills further.
+Statistics covers various methods of data analysis and representation and probability.
+Mechanics examines how to model particles in given situations and is closely linked with Physics.

 For further information can be found by following this link:

 www.mathsnetalevel.com – website with worked examples and exam practise questions

 www.mymaths.co.uk – website with model solutions and step-by-step explanations

 We enter students into the UKMT nationwide and Hillingdon based competitions.